How to File a Complaint if you are a victim or target

 Achievements and Reports

-Campus Climate Response Protocol
+Campus Climate Response Team

 The University of Minnesota Duluth seeks to “create a positive and inclusive campus climate for all by advancing equity, diversity, and social justice.”
 The Campus Climate Response Team was created to respond to issues or incidents that degrade or threaten the campus climate and that require a response beyond that provided by established processes.